SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

-If you use an extension to add an initializer to a structure from a module other than the module that declares that structure, the new initializer must call one of the initializers from the original declaration before using or changing ``self``.
+If you use an extension to add an initializer to a structure from a module other than the module that declares that structure, the new initializer must call one of the initializers from the original module before using or changing ``self``.

 The example below defines a custom ``Rect`` structure to represent a geometric rectangle.